-- Encourage school attendance and the value of attending school regularly. - Provide up to date contact numbers and changes of address. - Provide details of at least two contacts for emergency use. - Notify the school when your child is unable to attend, with a reason, on the first day of the absence. - Telephone the school after the first day of absence if the absence is continuing. - Keep the school well informed, especially about circumstances that might mean your child is absent for several days. - Provide medical evidence, if possible, indicating attendance at the dentist, doctor, or optician before the arranged appointment unless an emergency situation arises.
+- Encourage school attendance and the value of attending school regularly. - Provide up to date contact numbers and changes of address. - Provide details of at least two contacts for emergency use. - Notify the school when your child is unable to attend, with a reason, on the first day of the absence.
+Call the school on 01912745290 press option 1 and leave a voicemail on the absence line.
+Parents need to contact school every day your child is absent from school. - Telephone the school after the first day of absence if the absence is continuing. - Keep the school well informed, especially about circumstances that might mean your child is absent for several days. - Provide medical evidence, if possible, indicating attendance at the dentist, doctor, or optician before the arranged appointment unless an emergency situation arises.
 This might include an appointment note or an NHS App message.
-Whenever possible all appointments should be made outside of school hours. - Ensure that your child arrives at school on time each day. - Let the school know if their child is going to be late, e.g., if a car breaks down, if an urgent appointment has been made. - Book family holidays during school holiday time.
+Whenever possible all appointments should be made outside of school hours. - Ensure that your child arrives at school on time each day. - Let the school know if your child is going to be late, e.g., if a car breaks down, if an urgent appointment has been made. - Book family holidays during school holiday time.